AFLplusplus/AFLplusplus/docs/env_variables.md

     [instrumentation/README.instrument_list.md](../instrumentation/README.instrument_list.md)
     for more information.

+    Setting `AFL_GCC_DISABLE_VERSION_CHECK=1` will disable the GCC plugin version check if the target GCC plugin differs from the system-installed version, resolving issues caused by version mismatches between GCC and the plugin.

     Setting `AFL_GCC_OUT_OF_LINE=1` will instruct afl-gcc-fast to instrument the code with calls to an injected subroutine instead of the much more efficient inline instrumentation.